oxalica/nil/README.md

 and are regularly updated.

 [nixpkgs]: https://github.com/NixOS/nixpkgs

-Note: This package requires a relatively new version of Rust to compile.
-You need at least `nixpkgs-unstable` to build it.

 - If you use `nix-env`, run `nix-env -iA nixpkgs.nil`
 - If you use `nix profile`, run `nix profile install nixpkgs#nil`